Aftercare

 Once you leave the shop, the proper care of your tattoo is your responsibility.

 With these instructions and your own common sense, your tattoo will be fully healed in 5-6 weeks.
-Enjoy your tattoo and take care of it, it’s forever!
-And please contact your tattoo artists with any questions!

 FAQ